S0liddreams/appointment-booking-app/README.md

 # appointment-booking-app
-An app that helps you books appointments
+A React.js app that helps you book appointment.